 I had a surge of glee when I was researching Sakisaka and read a little about her current series.
 Now I really want that one to be licensed here, too!

-MELINDA: Yeah, I really didn’t expect that, but it did capture something poignant and relatable there.
+MJ: Yeah, I really didn’t expect that, but it did capture something poignant and relatable there.

 I’d very much like to see more of Sakisaka’s work make its way here, so I guess we’ll cross our fingers!

 To celebrate the return of Off the Shelf, MJ’s running a Shortcake Cake giveaway on Twitter!
 Follow the link to enter!

 I really liked the anime adaptation of Kakuriyo, Aoi has a lot of spunk in it and I was disappointed when it was the manga that was licensed, not the original light novels.
 I don’t want another adaptation, I want the originals now!

 Melinda Beasi saysJanuary 10, 2019 at 7:11 pm

 Light novels have never really been very “Viz” so I’m not surprised.
 But I too would be interested in reading the original.